Dave's Travel Pages

 Greece Coffee Culture

 Coffee plays an important part in Greek culture.
 You can find cafes everywhere in Greece, whether its a kafeneio serving traditional Greek coffee (ellinikós kafés) or modern Greek coffee shops offering freddo espresso.
-You won't feel like a local until you're drinking a cold coffee through a straw!

 My thoughts on Coffee in Greece